Hybrid Quantum Algorithm for Simulating Real-Time Thermal Correlation Functions

 In Fig.~\ref{corr_fxns}, panel $\mathrm{(a)}$, we see that for sufficiently large $N$ the approximate results match the exact results.
 As $N$ decreases, the error from Trotter splitting increases, and we see the amplitude of the TCF begins to deteriorate, although the frequency of the oscillations remains accurate.
 In panel $\mathrm{(b)}$, we compare approximate and exact results for different numbers of grid points, $D=2^n$.
 For $n=8$ and $7$, the difference between them is indistinguishable.
 At $n=6$, the approximate results deviate slightly, and for $n=5$ the grid spacing becomes too large and all features of the TCF are lost.
 In panel $\mathrm{(c)}$, we further approximate $T$ by neglecting all diagonals $\nu$, where $\nu \geq \ell$, from $DVR_{\alpha}$.
 We see that the approximate results lie directly on top of the exact results up to $\ell = 16$.
 In other words, $87.5\%$ of the diagonals in $DVR_{\alpha}$ can be neglected without impacting the results of the calculation.
 This is important because each additionally neglected diagonal results in a shallower circuit.
 Finally, we see in panel (d) that our method of computing the TEO matrix elements is robust to the cumulative error resulting from varying multiple parameters simultaneously.
 These results are encouraging and demonstrate that evolution under the kinetic energy operator can be well approximated by directly exponentiating $DVR_{\alpha}$, and that the Trotter error inherent in Eq.~(\ref{final-dvr}) and introduced through PITE is manageable for $N=40$.
 Further, only $6$ qubits and $l=4$ diagonals are needed to achieve sufficient accuracy to simulate a proton transfer model.

-In this initial paper, we proposed and developed the theory of hPIMC.
-We showed that hPIMC is ideally suited for condensed phase systems and could enable the study of higher-dimensional systems that are currently inaccessible through classical algorithms.
+In this initial paper, we propose and develop the theory of hPIMC.
+We show that hPIMC is ideally suited for condensed phase systems and enables the study of higher-dimensional systems that are currently inaccessible through classical algorithms.
+We demonstrate that the PITE algorithm is ideally suited for computing short-time imaginary time evolution.
+We also proposed a quantum algorithm for computing evolution under the kinetic energy operator in position space using a DVR approximation and demonstrated its practicality by computing the TCF of a proton transfer reaction.
 How hPIMC performs in practice is a future direction that we will pursue.
-We also proposed a quantum algorithm for computing evolution under the kinetic energy operator in position space using a DVR approximation and demonstrated its practicality by computing the TCF of a proton transfer reaction.
 Finally, the work described here represents a new direction in solving NISQ era quantum dynamics problems.